-- 3. Those responsible for the archives should be able to use the DRS to advise on a file layout (if they use a file systems as their storage management system), - 4.
-Users should be able to use modify download scripts in a completely transparent manner, so that for example, a slow wget from one site, can be repeated (or finished) using a script in which only the hostname part of the DRS has been changed. - 5.
-The names of the core datasets should be predictable enough that, for example, a user having found and downloaded or accessed data on-line from one model simulation can modify their scripts to download or access another model and/or simulation with only knowledge of the relevant controlled vocabulary terms (model and/or simulation names).
+- 3. Those responsible for the archives should be able to use the DRS to define a logically structured file layout (if they use file systems as their storage management system). - 4.
+Users should be able to modify download scripts in a completely transparent manner, so that for example, a slow wget from one site, can be repeated (or finished) using a script in which only the hostname part of the DRS has been changed. - 5.
+The names of the core datasets should be predictable enough that, for example, a user having found and downloaded or accessed data on-line from one model simulation using a script can modify that script to download or access another model and/or simulation with only knowledge of the relevant controlled vocabulary terms (in this case, the model and/or simulation names). - 6.
+The DRS should be sufficiently extensible to describe variables and time periods beyond those defined in the CMIP5 core.